- 0.1 Why Make Tomato Ketchup At Home?

 - Temperature: Ketchup is served cold or at room temperature whereas Sauce is served hot.

-- Sugar Content: Ketchup has good amount of sugar whereas Sauce is sugar-free.
+- Sugar Content: Ketchup has a good amount of sugar whereas Sauce is sugar-free.

 - Acid Content: Ketchup has vinegar or acetic acid whereas Sauce doesn’t have this.
 (Source)